 If you don't want to submit a photocopy of your citizenship evidence, you may submit a second certified copy of your citizenship evidence, which we will keep.
 If you don’t submit a photocopy or a second certified copy of your citizenship evidence, your passport processing could be delayed.

 If you have your own current identification document (ID), you may apply for a passport.
 You must show at least one parent or guardian knows that you are applying for a passport.
 Your passport application may be denied if we have received written objection from one of your parents or legal guardians.
 For more information, please see Children's Passport Issuance Alert Program.

 How to Show Parental Awareness:

-A signed, notarized statement consenting to issuance of a passport from at least one parent or legal guardian (should be accompanied by a photocopy of that parent or guardian's ID).
+A signed, notarized statement consenting to issuance of a passport from at least one parent or legal guardian.
+The statement should be accompanied by a photocopy of that parent or guardian's ID.

 You (or your parent/guardian) must present one of the following IDs to the acceptance agent.

 Certificate of Naturalization or Citizenship (if the photo is still looks like you)